kcl-lang/modules/crossplane/README.md

 |**status**|[PkgCrossplaneIoV1ConfigurationStatus](#pkgcrossplaneiov1configurationstatus)|status||
 ### ConfigurationRevision

-A ConfigurationRevision that has been added to Crossplane.
+A ConfigurationRevision represents a revision of a Configuration.
+Crossplane creates new revisions when there are changes to a Configuration.
+Crossplane creates and manages ConfigurationRevision.
+Don't directly edit ConfigurationRevisions.

 #### Attributes